ianchak/stati/docs-site/site/getting-started/project-structure.md

 # Project Structure

-When you create a new Stati project, you'll get a clean and organized directory structure designed for simplicity and flexibility.
+Stati organizes your files in a clean and structured way, designed for simplicity and flexibility.

-## Default Project Structure
+## Example Structure

 ```
 my-stati-site/